So a few weeks ago, I lamented about how I had this fall to-do list in my kitchen and we did only four things on the list.

 Well, some days more than others.

-And I love that I will never have to make another to-do list on this board ever again.
+And I love I will never have to make another to-do list on this board ever again.